 Should All Mold be Remediated?

 Absolutely.
-Regardless of the type of mold in your home, you should always have it cleaned and removed.
+Regardless of the type of mould in your home, you should always have it cleaned and use a mold removal service.
 Mold spreads quickly, so leaving it unattended will only allow it to grow, wreaking havoc on your health and your home’s surfaces.

 Every home has a little mold hidden somewhere.
-However, if you suspect that mold in your home may be dangerous or is spreading, contact us at Healthy Home Center right away.
+However, if you suspect that the one in your home may be dangerous or is spreading, contact us at Healthy Home Center right away for your mold removal needs in Ottawa.
 We’ll come and perform a test and remove any toxic mold that could pose a risk to your health.
-To learn more about our services or to contact us directly to schedule a consultation.
+Contact us directly to schedule a consultation.